-10,150,322 special warrants issued in a private placement in were converted into shares on a one-for-one basis for no additional consideration to the Group.
-Additional transaction costs of \$2 were incurred in the period.
+10,150,322 special warrants issued in a private placement in December 2018, were converted into shares on a one-for-one basis for no additional consideration to the Group.
+Additional transaction costs of \$2 were incurred in the six months ended June 30, 2019.